Uncategorized Archives - Triumphant Partners

 Important Aspects of a Dental Partnership Agreement

 1. Membership Interest: The value paid for the interest should not be the full amount paid for the practice.
 This ensures that the financial contributions of each partner are fairly represented and that the partnership remains equitable.
+It is important to determine whether the prospective partner’s philosophy and goals align with the practice before proceeding.

 2. Purchase Price: The purchase price is generally split between a small amount for the interest upfront and the balance to be paid as deferred compensation to the seller.
 This structure helps manage cash flow and ensures that the seller remains invested in the success of the practice during the transition period.
+When purchasing an interest in the practice, careful review of all documents and agreements is essential.

 3. Warranties and Hold-Harmless Provisions: These provisions protect the partners from potential liabilities.
 They ensure that each partner is safeguarded against unforeseen issues that may arise from the actions or omissions of other partners.

 4. Employment Agreements: Each partner should have a new employment agreement that outlines their compensation, benefits, responsibilities, and hours of employment.
 Clear employment agreements help prevent misunderstandings and ensure that all partners are on the same page regarding their roles and expectations.
+A non compete agreement should be included as a key contractual clause to protect the practice from competition after a partner leaves.

 5. Asset Definition: The partnership agreement should clearly define what assets are considered to be assets of the partnership.
 This clarity helps avoid disputes and ensures that all partners understand what is included in the partnership’s assets.